Bedouin: Maghreb

 Sources estimated that the total number of Arab nomads who migrated to the Maghreb only in the 11th century was at around 1 million Arabs.

 The Ma'qilis also entered the Maghreb during this wave of Arabian tribal immigration in the 11th century.
 They later allied with the Banu Hilal and entered under their protection.
 They adapted to the climatic desert conditions of the Maghreb, discovering the same way of life as in the Arabian Peninsula.
 In the 13th century, they occupied southern Algeria and dominated the oases of Tuat and Gourara.
-For some authors, at this point, the Maqil group had already disintegrated into different populations in the Maghreb and had given rise to the Beni Hassan along with other related groups.
+For some authors, at this point, the Maqil group had already disintegrated into different populations in the Maghreb and had given rise to the Beni Ḥassān along with other related groups.
 The Beni Hassan expanded southwest and occupied Sanhaja lands in the 13th century after invading and defeating the Berber confederation.
 The Sanhaja has long had to pay tribute to the nomadic Bedouin Hassani invaders.
-This took place during the Char Bouba War in modern-day Western Sahara and Mauritania from 1644 to 1674, which after decades of confrontations ended up completely Arabizing the native Berber population, destroying their language and culture and giving rise to the contemporary Sahrawi people.
+This took place during the Char Bouba war in modern-day Western Sahara and Mauritania from 1644 to 1674, which after decades of confrontations ended up completely Arabizing the native Berber population, destroying their language and culture and giving rise to the contemporary Sahrawi people.
 Harry Norris noted "the Moorish Sahara is the western extremity of the Arab World.
 Western it certainly is, some districts further west than Ireland, yet in its way of life, its culture, its literature and in many of its social customs, it has much in common with the heart lands of the Arab East, in particular with the Hijaz and Najd and parts of the Yemen".

 These Bedouin tribes emerged into several contemporary sub-tribes.
-The most well known Bedouin tribes in Algeria include Awlad Sidi Shaykh, Ouled Nail, Chaamba, Doui-Menia and Hamyan, who primarily live in the Algerian Desert.
+The most well known Bedouin tribes in Algeria include Awlad Sidi Shaykh, Ouled Naïl, Chaamba, Doui-Menia and Hamyan, who primarily live in the Algerian Desert.

-The Maghrebi Bedouin dialects, often called Hilalian dialects, are used in the regions of Morocco Atlantic Coast, in regions of High Plains and Sahara in Algeria, in regions of Tunisian Sahel and in regions of Tripolitania.
+The Maghrebi Bedouin dialects, often called Hilalian dialects, are used in the regions of Morocco Atlantic coast, in regions of High Plains and Sahara in Algeria, in regions of Tunisian Sahel and in regions of Tripolitania.
 The Bedouin dialects has four major varieties: